 These are the Knot 64 wheels, which are very stiff and once you wind them up to speed they don’t want to stop rolling.
 On more than one ride I had friends remark on my rolling speed, and how much faster I was than them because of it.

-The rim comes up wider than the Vittoria Rubino tyre specced as stock on the bike, which does look a little strange when riding along, almost like the rim will make contact with the ground before the tyre.
-Obviously this would only happen if you were leaning in like a Moto GP rider but it’s a little unusual.
+The rim comes up wider than the Vittoria Rubino tyre specced as stock on the bike, which does look a little strange when riding along.

-This particular SystemSix sits fourth tier in the SystemSix range, costing £4,999 and sitting below the Hi-Mod carbon options.
-For the price, you get Shimano’s Dura-Ace drivetrain with a Cannondale Si crank and Spidering chainring.
-The bar and stem aren’t the new Knot models as found on the top tier options but a carbon Vision selection.
-The top tier models also come with a Power2Max power meter.
+This particular SystemSix sits fourth tier in the SystemSix range, costing £5,499.99 and sitting below the Hi-Mod carbon options.
+For the price, you get Shimano’s Ultegra Di2 drivetrain with a Cannondale Si crank and Spidering chainring.
+The bike also comes with the two piece Knot SystemBar and, even better, it accommodates round spacers so you need not cut your steerer should you want to alter your stack height.

 Thanks to lessons learned from it’s Slice time trial bike, Cannondale obviously knows how to make an aerodynamic bike.
 But what’s impressive is that it managed to create a whole package that works very well first time around, when many bike brands historically have taken two or three attempts to get it correct.